Cobra Beer: History

 However, business losses accelerated in 2007 with total losses for the trading year to August 2007 reaching £13.6m on an annual turnover of around £45m.
 As of 2008, the business was approximately £26 million in debt and had borrowings from venture capitalists attracting interest at a daily compound rate of 15%.
-Despite this, Cobra continued to accelerate its sales growth.
+Despite this, Cobra continued to report an increase in sales.
 Cobra's half year sales figures for the period from 1 August 2008 to 31 January 2009 showed growth in volume terms of 21%.

-It is this strategy of growing sales, instead of concentrating on the "bottom line" which may have caused the company's financial problems.
+This focus on increasing sales, rather than prioritizing profitability, may have contributed to the company's financial difficulties.
 On Friday 29 May 2009 the company went into administration, owing an estimated £75 million to suppliers.
 On the same day, the business was rescued through the formation of the Cobra Beer Partnership Limited, a joint-venture between Molson Coors and Karan Bilimoria, with Molson Coors owning 50.1% of the shares and Bilimoria appointed as Chairman.

 In June 2011, it was reported that Molson Coors had also purchased a 51% stake in Cobra India, renamed as Molson Coors Cobra India.
-The remaining 49% of the venture is controlled by Joe parkin.
+The remaining 49% of the venture is controlled by Bilimoria.

-As of 2014, Cobra Beer has continued to experience increased sales – albeit at a slower place that it experienced during the 1990s.
+As of 2014, Cobra Beer has continued to experience a rise in sales – albeit at a slower pace than during the 1990s.
 Since the formation of the joint venture with Molson Coors, growth has averaged between 7% and 10% in terms of year-on-year expansion and in 2013 had turn-over of £59.1 million and profit before tax of £7.7 million.